digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/tutorial/pages.md

 title: Pages
 ---

-Pages allow you to have multiple pages in a single application, making your ToolJet applications easier to navigate and more user-friendly.
+Pages allow you to have multiple pages in a single application, making your JumpStart applications easier to navigate and more user-friendly.

 <img className="screenshot-full" src="/img/v2-beta/pages/v3/pages-v3.png" alt="Multi-page app" />